SCHEDULE YOUR FREE 60 MIN SESSION TODAY

 The list is extremely long but some of my favourite classical guitarists who have had a huge influence on me include: Julian Bream, David Russell, Marc Teicholz, Antigoni Goni, Manuel Barrueco, Jason Vieaux, Eliot Fisk, Andrew York, Berta Rojas, and Bill Kanengiser.
 Paul O'Dette and Nigel North are favourite lutenists.
 The next generation of classical guitarists are absolutely stunning players, including individuals such as Ana Vidovic, Steve Cowan, Stephanie Jones, Karmen Stendler, and Anabel Montesinos.

 Teaching has always been my first choice in terms of a vocation.
 Although a performing career was an income stream when I was younger, I've always considered my primary activity to be helping emerging classical guitarists develop their creativity and unique voice.
-In other words, teaching is not something I do jsut to "pay the bills;" it is—and has always been—my main focus as a professional musician.
+In other words, teaching is not something I do just to "pay the bills;" it is—and has always been—my main focus as a professional musician.
 Students who I have the privilege of working with are like family to me.
-My success and fulfillment is based on the continued enjoyment my students regarding music and the guitar.
+My success and fulfillment are based on the continued enjoyment my students regarding music and the guitar.

 One of my favourite "cross-over" players (i.e., plays both classical and fingerstyle steel-string) is Michael Chapdelaine.
 I think my favourite acoustic fingerstyle percussive player is the Canadian, Don Ross.
 Favourite fingerstyle jazz guitarists include Joe Pass, Earl Klugh, Lenny Breau, and Martin Taylor.